If Jesus Rose from the Dead, then (#30) He Is Lord and God

 In the beginning was the Word, and the Word was with God, and the Word was God… And the Word became flesh, and dwelt among us, and we saw His glory, glory as of the only begotten from the Father, full of grace and truth.
 John 1:1,14

-From the beginning, this title was laid on Jesus by the angel at His birth:
+This title was laid on Jesus by the angel at His birth:

 The angel answered and said to her, “The Holy Spirit will come upon you, and the power of the Most High will overshadow you; and for that reason the holy Child shall be called the Son of God.
 Luke 1:35